dalong0514/readnotes/20210106计算原文/2021043Electron-From-Beginner-to-Pro/2021043Electron-From-Beginner-to-Pro0501.md

 window.addEventListener('contextmenu', (event) => { event.preventDefault() ipc.send('show-context-menu')})

-91

-Chapter 5 ■ adding Custom menus

 In this code sample, we are recreating the same menu from our first contextual menu sample using the direct menu style.
 Then we create an IPC event listener.
 This listener will listen for our custom event, ‘show-context-menu'.
 It will then resolve from which window our message came from, then trigger the contextual menu using the popup method.

 On the Renderer process, we have the same event listener for the contextmenu event.
 But instead of directly

 triggering the menu, we use the IPC send command to broadcast our custom event to the Main process.

-Summary
+## Summary

 In this chapter, we have explored the various options you have when creating your application's menu system.
 We covered how to assign key commands, or accelerators, to menu items; how to enable or disable an menuitem; and how to have it trigger either prebuilt actions or custom code.

-We also briefly looked at how to have custom context, or right-click, menus with our Electron

-application, giving it one more layer of a ‘native' feel.
+We also briefly looked at how to have custom context, or right-click, menus with our Electron application, giving it one more layer of a ‘native' feel.

-92

-CHAPTER 6